Skip to main content

 1. Basic Structure

-• The attribute name and value are separated by a colon (:) or an equal sign (=).
+• Attribute names and values are separated by a colon (:) or an equal sign (=).

 2. Comments